wp-plugins/nextgen-facebook/readme.txt

 Please note that this version now applies the 'Ignore Small Images' option to WordPress Media Library images as well. <strong>Make sure your original images in the WordPress Media Library are larger than the Image Dimensions you've chosen on the Open Graph+ General settings page</strong>, or these images may be ignored / rejected for being too small.

-* Minor style changes to conform with the latest WordPress 3.8 "flat" design update.
-* Added a 'Plugin Features' metabox on the settings pages to display the features and classes currently loaded by the plugin.
+* **Added a 'Plugin Features' metabox on the settings pages to display the features and classes currently loaded by the plugin**.
 * Added a 'Check for Wistia Videos' option on the Advanced settings page to enable/disable checks for Wistia videos in the content.
 * Applied the 'Ignore Small Images' option restrictions on WordPress Media Library images as well.
 * Added suppport for a `NGFB_SOCIAL_SHARING_DISABLE` constant, which if defined as true, prevents the loading of social sharing features.
+* Minor style changes to conform with the latest WordPress 3.8 "flat" design update.
 * Fine-tuned the loading of Pro addons and social sharing features.
 * Increased the default object expiry time from 900s to 1800s.

 == Upgrade Notice ==

-= 6.19rc1 =
+= 6.19rc2 =

 Added a 'Meta Tags Preview' tab to the Custom Settings metabox and added warnings on the Post/Page editing page for images that are too small.